ddobrin/ddobrin.github.io/_posts/2024-02-07-Future-of-Java.md

 ---
 layout: post
-title: Future of Java with Native Images, CRaC and Project Leyden
+title: The Future of Java Performance in Cloud Run: Native Java, CRaC and Project Leyden
 description: Explore the future of Java
 tags: native graalvm crac leyden java serverless cloudrun gcp
 by: Dan Dobrin
 ---

-# The Future of Java Performance in Cloud Run: Native Java, CRaC and Project Leyden

 Applications run better on Cloud Run if they start fast, with instant peak performance and lower CPU/memory consumption.
 You’ll save on costs if the application needs less time and resources to run on, handle more requests with less CPU/memory and